 Last year, ECC was in the red.
 The $14,600 homeowners paid in annual dues declined to cover $16,949.90 of actual operating expenses.
 Fact is.
 Non-payers are partly to blame for the budget shortfall.

 Delinquent Homeowners Strain Budget

 Regular payers may wince.
 A whopping 61 of 426 property owners remain delinquent on their annual HOA payments.
-Noncompliance tops 14 percent, amounting to $7,106.28 in accrued unpaid fees.
+Noncompliance tops 14 percent, amounting to $7,106.28 in accrued unpaid fees as of December 31, 2018, states Otto.
 The amount owed is problematic, Otto emphasizes.

 Non-payers thwart the HOA’s financial well-being and solvency – including its ability to cover scheduled and unscheduled expenses.

 Late Payers Face Interest Charges + 4-Step Process